HackRU/slackRU/README.md

 |help|Finished||

 ### Backlog
+- [ ] We don't need a password on unbusy/busy or status
 - [ ] Change password in the event that it is exposed!
 - [ ] Continuous reminder about how to use commands
 - [ ] Funny Stuff? randomgif :D?